chrede88/home-ops/docs/setup.md

 talosctl gen secrets -o secrets.yaml
 ```

 Next I'll generate the configuration files using the freshly created secrets.
-The default configuration needs to be tweaked a bit, this can be done using patches.
-I'll need four patches:
+The default configuration needs to be tweaked, this can be done using patches.
+I'll need seven patches:

 As I only have three nodes I need to be schedule workloads on the control-plane nodes.
 ```yaml